Living in Hillcrest, Washington D.C.

 Hillcrest, Washington D.C., sits just east of the Anacostia River, so there is always plenty to do outdoors.
 When the weather doesn't agree with outdoor fun, a visit to the Hillcrest Recreation Center offers a lot of options.
 With everything from a fully equipped computer lab to an arts and crafts room, everyone can find something to keep them occupied.
 There is even a putting green to give aspiring golfers a place to practice.

 Surrounding the neighborhood are several strip malls, each filled with a variety of shops that cater to almost any need.
-The nearest grocery store is just outside the neighborhood, but the land at Skyland Town Center currently hosts a weekly farmers market.
+The nearest grocery store is just outside the neighborhood, but Skyland Town Center currently hosts a weekly farmers market.
 When Skyland Town Center is finished with construction, it will bring an additional 325,000 square feet of retail space to the Hillcrest neighborhood.

 Homes in Hillcrest